Shazam2morrow/hacktips/Web/race-condition/race-condition.md

 Different endpoints inherently vary in their processing times, sometimes significantly so, depending on what operations they trigger.

-### How to overcome the factors that affect the exploitation of race condition vulnerabilities?
+### Ways to overcome the factors that affect the exploitation of race condition vulnerabilities

 There are multiple techniques that allow us to minimize the affect of some of the latencies, most of them try to deal with jitter.
 No technique is ideal and doesn't guarantee to work every single time but can work after a few attempts.

 #### Last-byte synchronization attack

-Last-byte synchronization attack was invented before the single-packet attack and exploits the fact that **the web server won't start to process a request until the whole request has arrived** so by withholding the final bite and putting that in a separate packet you make the final packet of each request really small and kind of make things a little bit more reliable.
+Last-byte synchronization attack exploits the fact that **the web server won't start to process a request until the whole request has arrived** so by withholding the final bite and putting that in a separate packet you make the final packet of each request really small and kind of make things a little bit more reliable.
 In other words **by synchronizing the sending of the last byte of each request we force them to be processed at the same time**.

 The main drawback is that this method requires precise timing, which can be difficult to achieve consistently due to variations in network latency and system processing times.
 This makes it less reliable for detecting race conditions under varying real-world conditions like jitter.

 #### Single-packet attack

-The single-packet attack enables you to completely neutralize interference from network jitter by using a single TCP packet to complete twenty to thirty requests simultaneously.
+The single-packet attack enables you to completely neutralize interference from network jitter by using **a single TCP packet to complete twenty to thirty requests simultaneously**.
 Although you can often use just two requests to trigger an exploit, sending a large number of requests like this helps to mitigate internal latency, also known as server-side jitter.

-This attack is 4 to 10 times more effective than the last-byte synchronization.
+This attack is 4 to 10 times more effective than the last-byte synchronization attack.
 This is possible due to the fact that `HTTP/2` allows HTTP requests to be sent over a single connection concurrently, whereas in `HTTP/1.1` they have to be sequential.

 Web servers often delay requests that are sent too quickly and that means that you can send a single packet with a whole load of dummy requests in the middle of it which will cause a server side delay and mean that when your fast processing request at the end is reached it lines everything up perfectly so because with this everything is reaching the server at the same time and the server is injecting the delay for us network jitter is no longer going to make the attack fail.

 This attack utilizes Nagle's algorithm to exploit race conditions.

 It is designed to **reduce network congestion by combining multiple small outgoing messages into a single packet**.
-Attackers leverage this behavior to send a carefully timed packet that splits into multiple parts due to the algorithm's buffering.
+The attack leverages this behavior to send a carefully timed packet that splits into multiple parts due to the algorithm's buffering.
 This split timing can align the critical section of concurrent requests, increasing the likelihood of triggering a race condition vulnerability.

+The main drawback is that this method requires `HTTP/2` to be supported by the web server.

 #### Connection warming

 Back-end connection delays don't usually interfere with race condition attacks because they typically delay parallel requests equally, so the requests stay in sync.
 It's essential to be able to distinguish these delays from those caused by endpoint-specific factors.

 One way to do this is by "warming" the connection with one or more inconsequential requests to see if this smoothes out the remaining processing times.
 In Burp Repeater, you can try adding a `GET` request for the homepage to the start of your tab group, then using the "Send group in sequence (single connection)" option.

 If the first request still has a longer processing time, but the rest of the requests are now processed within a short window, you can ignore the apparent delay and continue testing as normal.